School of Medicine

 He received his residency training at the UCLA David Geffen School of Medicine, in Los Angeles California and RUSH University Medical Center of RUSH Medical College in Chicago, Illinois.
 He completed his fellowship training at Stanford University in Palo Alto California.

-In his home country Greece, he is considered an innovator in both Laparoscopic/Robotic Gynecologic Surgery as well as in Gynecologic Oncology.
+In his home country Greece, he is considered an innovator in Gynecologic Oncology and Laparoscopic/Robotic Gynecologic Surgery.

 He is Adjunct Faculty at Stanford University School of Medicine, since 2007.

-Currently he is the Director and Head of the 2nd Department of Gynecologic Oncology in Hygeia Hospital, the largest private medical center, in Athens Greece
+Since February 2018, he serves as the Director and Head of the 2nd Department of Gynecologic Oncology in Hygeia Hospital, the largest private medical center, in Athens Greece

 Professor of Obstetrics and Gynecology (General Gynecology), Emerita

 BioPaula J. Adams Hillard, M.D., is Professor of Obstetrics and Gynecology at Stanford University School of Medicine where she serves as Associate Chair for Medical Student Education.
 She earned a B.S. in Zoology from the University of North Carolina and obtained her M.D. from Stanford University School of Medicine.
 She completed a residency in OB/Gyn at the University of North Carolina, Chapel Hill.
 She was on the faculty at the University of Virginia, and served as Professor in the Departments of OB/Gyn and Pediatrics at the Cincinnati Children’s Hospital (CCHMC) /University of Cincinnati Medical Center for 23 years.
 At CCHMC she was the founder of a postgraduate fellowship training program in Pediatric and Adolescent Gynecology.
 She currently directs the program in Pediatric and Adolescent Gynecology at the Lucile Packard Children’s Hospital at Stanford.